grid-line

 The vegan Impossible Burger.

-America's "plant-based meat" industry is growing rapidly and is expected to be worth $27.9 billion by 2025.
+The plant-based meat industry is growing rapidly and is expected to be worth $27.6 billion globally by 2030.

 There's even a vegan version of the super low-carb ketogenic diet.